 For the people living along its lower reaches, the river known by First Nations in the region as stó:lō or stal̕əw̓ has always been a lifeline and source of abundance for communities.
-The river (which settler communities later named Fraser after Simon Fraser) has also always been a formidable force, and one that demands respect.
+The river (which settler communities later called the Fraser River after Simon Fraser) has also always been a formidable force, and one that demands respect.

-The Lower Mainland has experienced two major Fraser River floods in just the past 130 years.
-The largest flood on written record was in 1894, and the second largest was in 1948.
-Earlier large-scale floods are also part of the oral history of Coast Salish First Nations.
+The Lower Mainland has experienced two major Fraser River floods in the past 130 years.
+The largest Fraser River flood on written record was in 1894, and the second largest was in 1948.
+Earlier large-scale floods on the river are also part of the oral history of Coast Salish First Nations.

 Ready to explore a little more?
-Browse a photo gallery for more glimpses into the past.
+Browse a photo gallery for glimpses into the past.